 - JANITORIAL FRANCHISE COMPANY SETTLES ITS APPEAL OF $4.8 MILLION JUDGMENT IN FAVOR OF MISCLASSIFIED CUSTODIANS.
 Coverall North America Inc. settled the independent contractor misclassification case filed against it by a class of 166 custodians who were classified as franchisees under the terms of a franchise agreement they each signed with Coverall.
-As noted in our blog post of February 5, 2013, a federal district court found in favor of custodians that they were employees under Massachusetts’ strict “ABC” independent contractor law and had been misclassified as franchisees by Coverall.
+As noted in my blog post of February 5, 2013, a federal district court found in favor of custodians that they were employees under Massachusetts’ strict “ABC” independent contractor law and had been misclassified as franchisees by Coverall.
 The court entered judgment in their favor for $4.8 million.
 Coverall appealed the judgment.
 One week before arguments were to commence before the U.S. Court of Appeals for the First Circuit in early January, the parties reached a proposed class action settlement.
 The terms will be revealed in settlement proceedings before the district court.
 Awuah v.
 Coverall North America, Nos.
 13-2190, 13-2274 (1st Cir.
 Jan.
 2, 2015).

 - HOME IMPROVEMENT RETAILER SETTLES IC MISCLASSIFICATION CLASS ACTION WITH INSTALLATION CONTRACTORS FOR $6.5 MILLION.
 A California federal judge approved a $6.5 million settlement between Lowe’s Home Centers and a class of its home improvement contractors (both individuals and businesses) in their independent contractor misclassification class action lawsuit in federal court.
 The court awarded plaintiffs’ class counsel $1,625,000 in legal fees.
-As noted in our January 14, 2015 blog post, there were four lessons that other businesses could learn from the case and its settlement: (1) retaining contractors who operate in the form of business entities, such as LLCs, do not necessarily insulate companies from independent contractor misclassification exposure; (2) a failure to properly structure, document, and implement independent contractor relationships can be avoided; (3) there are “hidden costs” of class action settlements as well as other misclassification exposures that can arise after settlement; and (4) companies that can financially survive class action misclassification settlements or judgments in court or before an administrative agency need not necessarily reclassify the workers as employees.
+As noted in my January 14, 2015 blog post, there were four lessons that other businesses could learn from the case and its settlement: (1) retaining contractors who operate in the form of business entities, such as LLCs, do not necessarily insulate companies from independent contractor misclassification exposure; (2) a failure to properly structure, document, and implement independent contractor relationships can be avoided; (3) there are “hidden costs” of class action settlements as well as other misclassification exposures that can arise after settlement; and (4) companies that can financially survive class action misclassification settlements or judgments in court or before an administrative agency need not necessarily reclassify the workers as employees.
 Shepard v.
 Lowe’s HIW, Inc., No. 12-CV-03893-JSW (N.D.
 Cal.
 Jan.
 12, 2015).

 - NEW JERSEY SUPREME COURT SETS LOW BAR FOR WORKERS WHO CLAIM THEY HAVE BEEN DENIED OVERTIME AND WAGE RIGHTS WHEN MISCLASSIFIED AS IC’S. The New Jersey Supreme Court issued a long-awaited decision in an independent contractor misclassification class action brought against Sleepy’s by its drivers who deliver mattresses for the company.
 The New Jersey high court had been asked by the U.S. Court of Appeals for the Third Circuit to determine the test that should be applied to determine IC/employee status in wage and hour and wage payment cases in that state.
 The New Jersey Supreme Court reviewed all four tests that had been applied in other contexts such as unemployment, whistleblowing, and discrimination and concluded that the proper test for wage claims in New Jersey is the so-called “ABC” test applied in cases under New Jersey’s unemployment law.
 That test was the one favored by the drivers and is the most challenging to establish for employers and, conversely, the easiest to establish for those who claim they have been misclassified as ICs.
-Our January 16, 2015 blog post analyzed in depth the impact this test may have on companies conducting business using ICs in New Jersey, and provided insights for companies seeking to enhance their IC compliance in that state in light of the Supreme Court’s decision.
+My January 16, 2015 blog post analyzed in depth the impact this test may have on companies conducting business using ICs in New Jersey, and provided insights for companies seeking to enhance their IC compliance in that state in light of the Supreme Court’s decision.
 Hargrove v.
 Sleepy’s, LLC, No. A-70-12(072742) (N.J.
 Jan.
 14, 2015).